Can Ginger or Baking Soda help with your reflux symptoms?

 One study has claimed that the Traditional Chinese Medicine method of using the ginger-containing formula Wendan decoction is superior at reducing the symptoms of dry throat, heartburn and throat discomfort in patients to treatment by Omeprazole.

 Bicarbonate of soda, or baking soda, is an alkaline salt composed of sodium ions and bicarbonate ions.
-Some people swear dissolving a teaspoon of baking soda in cup of water to alleviate their reflux symptoms.
+Some people dissolve a teaspoon of baking soda in cup of water to alleviate their reflux symptoms.

 Why is it used?